 A deserted beach at Perranuthnoe.

-What a great beach to be walking on, during a bright summer’s morning in West Cornwall.
-The ebb tide left a sheen on the sand.
+What a great beach to be walking on during a bright summer’s morning in Penwith!
+The ebb tide had left a sheen on the sand.
 Out at sea, inshore fishing boats collected pots and looked for mackerel.
-Perranuthnoe’s stunning location, just round from Mounts Bay and north of Rinsey Cove, lets you look way out to sea and yet still feel safely harboured.
-A magical place, highly recommended.
+Perranuthnoe’s stunning location, just round from Mount’s Bay and north of Rinsey Cove, lets you look way out to sea and yet still feel safely harboured.
+This is a magical place.

 With Lucas and Martin, visiting the beach at Perranuthnoe on their travels.